 WHAT YOU DON'T KNOW MAY NOT HURT YOU, BUT WHAT YOU DON'T HEAR JUST MIGHT...

-Preface: This post is dedicated to Lada 🏡 Prkic, Milos Djukic, Claire 🐝 Cardwell, and Claire 🐝 Cardwell ― in order, two engineers, an architect, and a scientist ― because they have shown in various ways they value intellectual engagement.
+Preface: This post is dedicated to Lada 🏡 Prkic, Milos Djukic, and Claire 🐝 Cardwell ― in order, two an engineer, a scientist, and an architect ― because they have shown in various ways they value intellectual engagement.

 Lada is a kind soul, and so it's not surprising she recently posted a bee-meme that says, "If you can't say something nice, don't say nothing at all."
 To which she added (in grammatically correct English) her own words, " If you can’t say anything pleasant or constructive, say nothing at all."

 I am personally not at all sure that these two statements mean the same thing.
 Consequently, I've constructed an alternative which is "If you can't express disagreement politely, keep it to yourself."